 Focus on PPC Keywords that Actually Convert

-One of the biggest budget drains on your PPC campaigns is paying for ads that don’t convert.
+One of the biggest budget drains on your Google Ads campaigns is paying for ads that don’t convert.
 In many highly competitive industries, scoring top ad positions for lucrative keywords can cost tens or hundreds of dollars.
 But the highest-cost keywords won’t always be the best match for your business, and oftentimes more targeted keywords will garner higher CTR and conversion rates.

 Instead of bloating your bids to chase those high-cost keywords, dive into your AdWords dashboard and determine which keywords have performed best for you historically.
 Focus your bidding strategy on scoring the first position for keywords that you have had a good conversion rate for to make sure that your ad spend is ultimately doing what you want it to do — bring in new customers.